Nitrux/nx-apphubd/README.md

 ## Requirements

 - Nitrux 4.0.0 and newer.
-    - _♦ Information: To use `nx-apphubd` in previous versions of Nitrux use a container._
+    - _♦ Information: To use `nx-apphubd` in previous versions of Nitrux use a container; see our tutorial on [how to use Distrobox](https://nxos.org/tutorial/how-to-use-distrobox-in-nitrux/)._
 - Python 3.10 and newer.

 ### Runtime Requirements